Rodney Ellis: Controversies

 In 1995, Ellis was featured in the PBS documentary "Vote for Me."
 He was filmed on the floor of the Senate during the 74th Legislative Session in 1995 with a live microphone, unknown to his fellow Senators.
 Ellis apologized to his colleagues for the breach of protocol.
+The same filmmakers released a short documentary three decades later called "Inside Man: Rodney Ellis and the Art of the Possible" detailing further footage of Ellis from his time at Harris County Commissioners Court, mainly focusing on the fight over bail reform.

 In 2001, following George W. Bush's election to the presidency and Lieutenant Governor Rick Perry's promotion to governor, Ellis – by virtue of serving as President Pro Tempore – became the official presiding officer of the Texas Senate.
 He drew fire from Texas media for ensuring the Senate vote to replace Perry was done with a secret ballot and without a record vote.

 In 2013, Ellis assisted Senator Wendy Davis with a back brace during Davis' 11-hour filibuster of Senate Bill 5, a bill to add and update abortion regulations in Texas.
 Ellis' assistance resulted in a point of order being called against Davis, effectively the second warning that her filibuster could be forced to end.
 Even though Davis' filibuster was eventually cut off, Senate Bill 5 failed to pass later that night, as parliamentary inquiries from senators and cheering from the Senate gallery caused the session to run past the midnight deadline.
 Later, in remarks to the National Press Club, Davis said that "Texas women know that Senator Ellis has our back."